 I was there for 5 years and ONLY came back to get married.
 (When I went to China, I didn’t think I’d come back.
 I loved it there!)
-But marriage, the green of North Carolina and my 3 children (and 1 on the way) have captured my heart and I’m thinking, hoping I’m here to stay!
+But marriage, the green of North Carolina and the addition of my 4 children have captured my heart and I’m hoping we're here to stay!

-Here in North Carolina, I got a job teaching a Dual Language Kindergarten classroom.
-(You can read the detailed start of that in the binders post.).
+Here in North Carolina, I took a job teaching a Dual Language Kindergarten classroom.
+You can read the detailed start of that in the binders post.
 The class was made up of 50% Spanish speaking and 50% English speaking students.